syntaxSizer/bOn/Explanation.md

 Example linear search:
 in order to find a match for what we are searching for we will have to look in every and each item . it will matter if we are searching in total of 10 items or 10,000 items .

+this is a Linear search Example which discribe O(N)

 ```java
 public void linearSearchForValue(int value){